 A taxi must be licenced to provide services in New South Wales.

-Licenses can only be issued by Transport for NSW, but generally are thereafter transferable or able to be leased.
+Licenses can only be issued by Roads and Maritime Services (RMS), but generally are thereafter transferable or able to be leased.

 An operator may purchase or lease an existing licence or may submit a tender to Transport for NSW for an annual licence renewable for 10 years.
-The market to trade or lease licences is otherwise unregulated for people or organisations that are deemed fit to own or lease a licence.
+The market to trade or lease licences is not regulated by RMS for people or organisations that are deemed fit to own or lease a licence.
+The trading of taxi licences is subject to requirements under fair trading and it is recommended that interested parties get appropriate financial and legal advice prior to entering into an agreement to purchase and/or lease a licence.

-The Director-General of Transport for NSW determines a number of new licences to be issued each year and releases these licences through public auction or tender process.
-Wheelchair Assessible Taxi Licenses may be leased from Transport for NSW at any time provided certain licence conditions are met.
+For the Sydney Metropolitan Transport District, the Secretary of Transport for NSW determines the number of new licences to be issued each year and releases these licences through public auction or tender process.
+Wheelchair Accessible Taxi Licenses may be leased from Transport for NSW at any time provided certain criteria are met.

-Licences are advertised in The Sydney Morning Herald for purchase under businesses for sale.
-You can also call the NSW Taxi Council or your local network for information.
+Licences are advertised in the media for purchase under businesses for sale.
+You can also call the NSW Taxi Council or your local authorised taxi network for information.

 In order to lease or operate a taxi you must be an accredited operator.

-- allowing individuals or company managers to operate taxis.
-The Act requires an operator to demonstrate ability to meet appropriate requiements for financial viability; safety of drivers, passengers and the pubic; and vehicle maintenance.
-In addition (unless exempted) an operator must ensure that at all times arrangements are in force with a taxi network for the provision of a taxi booking service and that the taxi is fitted with a receiver capable of receiving messages from the network.
-The Director-General may exempt an operator from the requirements pertaining to affiliation with a network, and this can occur in country areas where there are few vehicles and network affiliation cannot be provided in a financially viable or reasonably achievable manner.
-To secure accreditation you must also provide a certificate demonstrating the successful completion of the Taxi Operator's Training Program
+Unless exempted, an operator must ensure that at all times arrangements are in force with a taxi network for the provision of a taxi booking service and that the taxi is fitted with a receiver capable of receiving messages from the network.
+RMS may exempt an operator from the requirements pertaining to affiliation with a network, and this can occur in country areas where there are few vehicles and network affiliation cannot be provided in a financially viable or reasonably achievable manner.